-But this doubt, and the tensions present in modern case law, need not be resolved to deny the government's petition.
-The District Court's limited and preliminary ruling, while recognizing the acknowledged and protected power of jurors to consider the consequences of a conviction, does not exceed its discretion objection.
-The court said in passing that the defendant "cannot ask the jury to nullify the law," id. at 36, but only as a response to an argument that the evidence was too prejudicial.

-under existing case law.
-At the very least, the government's right to relief is not "'clear and indisputable," Hong Mai v.
-Doe, 406 F.3d 155, 158 (2d Cir.
-2005) (quoting In re FCC, 217 F.3d 125, 134 (2d Cir.
-2000)), and thus does not warrant the extraordinary remedy of mandamus.
+But this doubt, and the tensions present in modern case law, need not be resolved by this Court.
+The District Court's limited and preliminary ruling, while recognizing the acknowledged and protected power of jurors to consider the consequences of a conviction, did not exceed its discretion under existing case law.
+At the very least, the government's right to relief is not "clear and indisputable," Cheney, 542 U.S. at 381, and thus does not warrant the extraordinary remedy of mandamus.